 The Tees Valley Leaders and Mayor have welcomed a devolution deal put on the table by the Government, which would see millions of pounds of additional funding head to the region.

 It follows weeks of negotiation between the Government and the five local authorities to bring about a firm deal.

 The deal itself is worth £450 million over 30 years, equivalent to an extra £15 million per year.
 It provides for the transfer of significant powers for;

-A new investment fund would be created to deliver a programme of investment in the region over the 30 year period, which would include a devolved and consolidated transport budget.
+A new investment fund would be created to carry out a programme of investment in the region over the 30 year period, which would include a devolved and consolidated transport budget.

 The deal also includes a comprehensive review and redesign of the education, skills and employment support system.

 The Tees Valley would introduce a directly elected city region Mayor who would work alongside the leaders of the five local authorities to provide leadership and be directly accountable to the electorate.